w3f/w3f-education/docs/Rust/section2/data-types.md

 :::info

 How can the Rust compiler know when a runtime error will occur?
 Because an array is fixed length, it knows the maximum index that can be accessed, in this case, `4`.
-Therefore, before we can even compile the program, it doesn't allow it.
+The compiler disallows it before the program is even compiled.
 However, if this index is a user-generated value, which can only exist at runtime, then a panic will occur and the program will stop.
-The fact that the program stop is actually a security measure - as it prevents any possibly invalid memory from being accessed and exploited.
+The fact that the program stops is a security measure as it prevents any possibly invalid memory from being accessed and exploited.

 :::